Germany–Mauritania relations: History

 The Captain Cornelius Reers of the frigate Rother Löwe from the Electorate of Brandenburg occupied the island of Arguin in 1685.
 Brandenburg concluded a treaty of protection with the local king of Arguin two years later.
 The island remained in Brandenburg's possession until 1721, when it finally had to be abandoned after French attacks.

 After Mauritania's independence from France in 1960, the country established diplomatic relations with the Federal Republic of Germany (FRG) in the same year.
 Following the end of the Hallstein Doctrine, Mauritania also established diplomatic relations with the German Democratic Republic (GDR) until German reunification.

 In 1991, the German Society for International Cooperation opened an office in Nouakchott.
-Following a state dispute in the country in 2008, development cooperation was temporarily suspended by Germany.
+Following a coup in the country in 2008, development cooperation was temporarily suspended by Germany.
 In 2016, Development Minister Gerd Müller visited the country, and three years later a German Bundestag delegation paid a visit to the country.